secretgraph/secretgraph/README.md

 -   `SECRETGRAPH_BIND_TO_USER`: require the binding of nets to user accounts
 -   `SECRETGRAPH_ALLOW_REGISTER`: boolean, default False:.True allows registering new accounts.
 In case of `SECRETGRAPH_BIND_TO_USER` is True, normal login is required and `SIGNUP_URL` is for `registerUrl` returned
+-   `SECRETGRAPH_CACHE_DECRYPTED`: shall decrypted results be marked for caching (slightly insecure as decrypted results lay in the cache but maybe required for slow file backends)

 ## docker

 -   `BIND_TO_USER`: nets need user
 -   `ALLOW_REGISTER`: allow registering new users
 -   `ALLOWED_HOSTS`: listen to hosts (default localhost)
+-   `CACHE_DECRYPTED`: activate `SECRETGRAPH_CACHE_DECRYPTED` in emergency for slow file backends
 -   `DB_ENGINE`: db stuff
 -   `DB_USER`: db stuff
 -   `DB_PASSWORD`: db stuff